JarekErvin/JarekErvin.github.io/_posts/2016-10-20-Genre-&-Historical-Materialism.md

 18. Derrida, *Of Grammatology*, trans.
 Gayatri Chakravorty Spivak, Corrected Edition (Baltimore: Johns Hopkins University Press, 1998), 158.

 19. For a similar line of commentary, see Frow, *Genre*, 25–28.
-Frow himself is not exempt from this criticism.
-While he defends the force of genre, he privileges a theory that is no less idealist in its tendency to elevate the linguistic turn over the typological impulses of “Aristotelian categories.”
+Frow himself is not exempt from the critique of idealism.
+While he defends the force of genre, his history of genre theory elevates the linguistic turn over the typological impulses of “Aristotelian categories.”
 See 51-71 for his account of this shift.

 20. Theodor W. Adorno, *Negative Dialectics*, trans.
 E.B.
 Ashton (New York: Continuum, 2007), 3.